 The buyers must be able to qualify based upon the new mortgage without the benefit of the rental income.
 However, once that first property has been purchased and financed, subsequent rental purchases can use the rental income to help qualify.
-In this instance, real estate investors can buy multiple properties that cash flow each and every month and not a monthly expense.
+In this instance, real estate investors can buy multiple properties that generate cash flow each and every month instead of a monthly expense.

 Further, real estate investors must show ownership of a rental property for at least two years before that additional income can be used to help qualify.
 Lenders want to see that not only can someone handle the monthly payments but also keep the property rented, maintained and demonstrate an overall ability to manage a rental unit.

 Lenders can also have their own guidelines as it relates to vacancy.
 Rental units are rarely occupied 100% of the time.
-When someone moves out of a rental property, typically the unit needs to be cleaned, repaired, perhaps painted and other actions in preparation of advertising the home as a rental.
+When someone moves out of a rental property, typically the unit needs to be cleaned, repaired, perhaps painted and other maintenance.
+Next will be advertising and tenant applications.
 Lenders often use a 25% vacancy factor, meaning if the rent is $3,000 per month, qualifying rental income will be 75% of that amount, or $2,250.
 In addition, when an appraisal is performed, the appraiser completes a market rent analysis and arrives at an amount the appraiser finds the unit would rent for.
 In the instance where the actual rent including the vacancy factor and the market rent listed by the appraiser, it’s the lower amount of the two used to help qualify.

 Interest rates are also a bit higher than those reserved for an owner-occupied home.
 Buyers can expect to pay an interest rate anywhere from 0.50% to 1.00% higher compared to an owner-occupied unit.
-These additional requirements are in place because lenders know that someone who owns several units and later runs into some sort of financial distress and can no longer afford multiple home loans, it’s the rental units that will be let go first, preserving the primary residence in which to live.
+These additional requirements are in place because lenders know that someone who owns several units and later runs into some sort of financial distress.
+If a borrower can no longer afford multiple home loans, it’s the rental units that will be let go first, usually preserving the primary residence.

-Finally, a rental should generate a positive cash flow, otherwise it’s just an additional monthly expense.
-Yes, the property will appreciate over time but investors look to see if a unit will provide enough monthly income to cover the principal and interest payment, property taxes, insurance and maintenance.
+Finally, a rental should generate positive cash flow, otherwise it’s just an additional monthly expense.
+Yes, the property will appreciate over time but investors look to see if a unit will provide enough monthly income.
+You’ll need to cover the principal and interest payment, property taxes, insurance and maintenance.